School Board Policy 406 -

 1. The person who may be harmed and to the attorney representing the person when the data is relevant to obtaining a restraining order;

-2. A pre-petition screening team conducting an investigation of the employee under Minn.
-Stat. § 253B.07, Subd.
-1; or
+2. A pre-petition screening team conducting an investigation of the employee under Minnesota Statutes section 253B.07, subdivision 1; or

 3. A court, law enforcement agency or prosecuting authority.

-I. I Private personnel data or confidential investigative data on employees may be disseminated to a law enforcement agency for the purposes of reporting a crime or alleged crime committed by an employee, or for the purpose of assisting law enforcement in the investigation of such a crime or alleged crime.
+I. Private personnel data or confidential investigative data on employees may be disseminated to a law enforcement agency for the purposes of reporting a crime or alleged crime committed by an employee, or for the purpose of assisting law enforcement in the investigation of a crime or alleged crime committed by an employee.

 J. A complainant has access to a statement provided by the complainant to the school district in connection with a complaint or charge against an employee

-K. When allegations of sexual or other types of harassment are made against an employee, the employee shall not have access to data that would identify the complainant or other witnesses if the school district determines that the employee’s access to that data would:
+K. When allegations of sexual or other types of harassment are made against an employee, the employee does not have access to data that would identify the complainant or other witnesses if the responsible authority determines that the employee’s access to that data would:

 1. threaten the personal safety of the complainant or a witness; or